 I use Ultimaker Cura for preparing models for printing.

 I use a slightly modded Creality Ender 3 printer, nozzle size 0.4mm, vertical resolution 0.08mm.

 I paint with acrylic brush paints, acrylic airbrush paints and acrylic spray paints.

-Before painting, I make models as smooth as possible using a tumbling machine, sandpaper, dremel, putty and primer.
+Before painting, I make models as smooth as possible using sandpaper, wood filler and different kinds of primer.